boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 ![Benchmark Linux](/static/sloc-cloc-code-revisited/benchmark_linux_linux.png)

-* NB gocloc removed from the graph as its results compressed the other counters so much results were hard to read
+* N.B. gocloc was removed from the graph as its results compressed the other counters so much results were hard to read.

 #### Linuxes 10 copies of the linux kernel